ihavethatonvinyl/blog/content/essays/the-skip-that-built-a-family-how-a-broken-led-zeppelin-lp-taught-me-to-love-imperfections.md

   part!\" We'd air-guitar the glitch like it was written that way, our off-time strums cementing the skip into family gospel."
 featuredImage: /images/upload/zep22.jpg
-author: Josephh Wales
+author: Joseph Wales
-draft: true
+draft: false
 ---
 ![](/images/upload/zep22.jpg)